dxw/playbook/playbook.md

 and retrospective sessions.
 They run daily standups with the dxw and client teams to keep everyone informed and to discuss and resolve any blockers.

-Outside of these session and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
+Outside of these sessions and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
 If priorities change during a sprint, the delivery manager works with the client to understand and plan for the impact of the change.